For more information contact:

 Loans, Transfers, and Disposals

-Departments holding equipment which is no longer used are encouraged to explore opportunities to loan or exchange with other departments prior to arranging for disposal or sale.
-Inform Property Inventory of the loan by completing an Inventory Control Report according to instructions in BPPM 20.50.
+Departments holding equipment that is no longer used are encouraged to explore opportunities to loan or exchange with other departments prior to arranging for disposal or sale.
+Inform Property Inventory of the loan by completing a Transfer Asset transaction in Workday, in accordance with instructions in the Workday Transfer Assets reference guide.
+(See also BPPM 20.50.)
 Indicate only a change in location if the ownership remains with the loaning department.

 Federal regulations encourage loan or transfer of government-owned equipment to other federally-supported projects when no longer needed on the original project.
-Request authorization from Sponsored Programs Services prior to transfer.
+Request authorization from SPS prior to transfer.

 See BPPM 20.78 for transfer of federal excess equipment.